brettz9/atyourcommand/README.md

 1. As per AppLauncher feature request, inform users of substitutions for URL, text, etc.
 1. As per AppLauncher feature request, default to a specific, configurable executable path

-1. One-off command line dialog: add optionally savable name (for saving)
+1. One-off command line dialog: add optionally savable label (for saving)
 1. One-off command line dialog: add options to "save and execute", "save and close" and add context menu link to prefs dialog
-1. Prefs: name list: add, edit, delete, move up/down (adapt for AYW also?)
+1. Prefs: label list: add, edit, delete, move up/down (adapt for AYW also?)
 1. Include pre-sets for opening into WebAppFind (and Firefox) and example like notepad++
 1. i18n-ize
 1. Create icons, etc.